 It, and phrases like it, make it seem as though you don't care about your partner's feelings — and can doom relationships.

 Maybe you feel like your partner has overreacted to something, or they’re taking something a bit more seriously than you think they should.
-Trying to diffuse the situation, you turn to them and say “You’re so sensitive.”
+Trying to diffuse the situation, you turn to them and say, “You’re so sensitive.”
 Those three little words are offensive and, if not monitored, can be toxic to a relationship.
 Saying them or such phrases as “Don’t be ridiculous” or “You don’t know what you’re saying,” makes it seem like you reject and invalidate your partner’s feelings.
 They communicate that you don’t care about them or what they think and, if not worked at, can ruin a marriage.

 What Is Emotional Invalidation?

-Needless to say, doled over over time, invalidation can be incredibly destructive to a relationship.
+Needless to say, doled out over time, invalidation can be incredibly destructive to a relationship.
 Marriages thrive on mutual trust, respect, and security, and if a partner doesn’t feel as though his or her feelings are being treated with respect, then the relationship will eventually corrode.

-“When a person expresses a feeling about something to their partner, that partner gets to make a choice about how to interact back,” says Hanalei Vierra, a licensed marriage and family therapist in San Diego.
+“When a person expresses a feeling about something to their partner, that partner gets to make a choice about how to react,” says Hanalei Vierra, a licensed marriage and family therapist in San Diego.
 “That choice is to either connect with their partner or to push their partner away.”
 Yes, this is basic Communication 101, but, per Vierra, most people — especially men, to generalize — make the mistake of pushing that person away by commenting or judging the other person’s feeling rather than connecting with that person by displaying empathy.

 How Can You Prevent Invalidating Your Spouse?

 When invalidation threatens to weaken your marriage, here are some things you can do to try and right the ship.